Overview: Two-Dimensional Isobutyl Acetate Production Pathways to Improve Carbon Yield

 As a side note, there is actually a pathway inherent in their original E. coli strain that would allow the cell to produce acetyl-CoA without using up glucose.
 Why didn’t the authors choose this pathway to work with?
 As it turns out, this pathway had issues with redox balance.

 Cells have this thing called redox balance that is essential to their survival.
-When redox is imbalanced, the cell suffers, its metabolic processes (‘cell metabolism’ referring to all these biosynthetic pathways contributing to cell survival) slow down, and less efficient pathways may be employed as the cell suffers.
+When redox is imbalanced, the cell suffers, its metabolic processes (‘cell metabolism’ referring to all these biosynthetic pathways contributing to cell survival) slow down, and less efficient pathways may be used.
 What contributes to redox balance or imbalance?
 The use of cofactors.
 Cofactor engineering, a subset of metabolic engineering, is dedicated to noting which cofactors to use and where in biosynthetic (aka metabolic) pathways, in ways that best maintain redox balance in the cell (Wang, San, & Bennett, 2013).

 With that in mind, we are ready to move on to the next part of the paper and wade through the notorious methods & results sections.
 The methods in particular can be intimidating, especially when one hasn’t used the protocols used by the authors before.
 But for the sake of learning, and with an indomitable spirit, let’s look at how their starting logic contributed to how they worked through the problem in the laboratory.